playcanvas/engine/README.md

 ## How to get models?

-To convert and models created using a 3D modelling package see [this page](http://developer.playcanvas.com/engine/) in the developer documentation.
+To convert any models created using a 3D modelling package see [this page](http://developer.playcanvas.com/engine/) in the developer documentation.

 ## Getting Help